nickshim/boilerplate/privacy-policy/springeropen.md

 You can object to the use of your personal data for direct marketing at any time.
 We will then refrain from any processing to the extent it is related to such purposes.
 You may opt-out of direct marketing via opt-out links in any marketing communication or via user profile pages on the website (where available).
 You can also inform us about your objection by contacting our Data Protection Office at dataprotection@springernature.com.

-We offer notification services such as table-of-contents or new book alerts.
+We offer notification services such as table-of-contents or new article alerts.
 This service is provided by means of a double-opt-in.
 Thus, you will receive an email containing a link by which you can confirm that you are the owner of the email address and wish to be notified via our email service.
 You can end this service by opting out via the link provided in each notification email.
 This notification service is based on your consent, Article 6 sec.
 1 sent.
 1 lit. a GDPR.

 Registration data is kept until such time as an account deletion request is made.
 If such a request is received we will erase your data within 30 days.
 Statutory storage obligations or the need for legal actions that may arise from misconduct within the services or payment problems can lead to a longer retention of your personal data.
 In this case, we will inform you accordingly.

-III.
-Information about the specific uses that require registration Web shop
+V. Information about the specific uses that require registration Blogs
-For the use of our web shop you have to set up an account as described under IV.
-Your customer account retains your personal data for future purchases.
-You can delete the personal data as well as the account in your account's settings.
-This processing is based on Article 6 sec.
+You can publicly comment on our blogs where we post a variety of articles to inform you about our activities.
+When posting a comment your name or user name will be made public.
+To be able to comment on our blogs you will have to register as described in IV.

+In addition to the extent of processing described under IV, when you post a comment we will retain some of your personal data such as your IP address and name and other metadata such as time of posting.
+This is necessary to defend ourselves from possible liability claims that may arise from unlawful comments posted by you and reflects our legitimate interest with regard to the legal justification of this processing activity in Article 6 sec.
 1 sent.
-1 lit. b.
+1 lit. f GDPR.

-By statutory law we are required to retain the provided financial data in relation to transactions (including address, payment and order information) for ten years.
-However, after 2 years we will restrict the processing of your personal data to comply with the statutory requirements and will not process the personal data any further.
-Regarding this, the retention of your personal data is based on Article 6 sec.
-1 sent.
-1 lit. c GDPR.

-V. Newsletter
+We reserve the right to delete comments that are off-topic, spam, abusive, use excessive foul language, include ad hominem attacks or offend against legal regulations.

+Article Alerts and Newsletters
-With your email address you can subscribe to our newsletter that provides you with the latest news about our products and services if you consent to receiving such newsletters.
+With your email address you can subscribe to article alerts and newsletters that provides you with the latest news about our products and services if you consent to receiving such alerts and newsletters.
 The legal basis for this processing is Article 6 sec.
 1 sent.
 1 lit. a GDPR.
-Your email address will be retained as long as you subscribe to our newsletter.
+Your email address will be retained as long as you subscribe to our alerts and newsletters.

 This service is provided by means of a double-opt-in.
 Thus, you will receive an email containing a link by which you can confirm that you are the owner of the email address and wish to be notified via our email service.
-When your subscription is not confirmed within 96 hours after the confirmation mail has been requested, the personal data you provided will not be processed for any purpose and it will be automatically erased.
+When your subscription is not confirmed, the personal data you provided will not be processed for any purpose.

 You can unsubscribe from this service by opting out via the link provided in each newsletter.